 I love this Sour Cream Rhubarb Coffee Cake or any Rhubarb Coffee Cake for that matter!
 Coffee Cakes are just the thing to have on hand when you have a brunch or overnight guests.
 Or maybe just for the family.
 I already have a Rhubarb Coffee Cake on my blog.
 It’s a little delicate and has a gorgeous Vanilla Sauce.
 You might want to check it out, too.
 It’s a whole different animal from this coffee cake which is super easy and casual.

-Sour Cream Rhubarb Coffee Cake is super easy (no mixer needed) and is big and fluffy and supremely moist!
+Sour Cream Rhubarb Coffee Cake is so easy (no mixer needed) and is big and fluffy and supremely moist!
 It is a beautiful thing.
 Seriously, it’s outstanding.
 If you love cinnamon, you can add a teaspoon to the batter, but I like this just plain.
 I think it lets the Rhubarb flavor shine through in all its unadulterated glory.
 And if you’d rather use yogurt instead of sour cream, that works well, too.

 The streusel topping with the white sugar may not be the standard streusel we think of today.
 In this recipe and almost all the older Rhubarb recipes I’ve seen, white sugar is used rather than brown sugar with rhubarb.
 So the topping is almost just a crispy layer on the top.
 It complements the rhubarb flavor perfectly.

 The white sugar topping doesn’t get melty and gooey like a brown sugar streusel, though; the sugar stays a little grainy and crunchy.
 You’ll find after a day or two the topping softens up, and while it’s still delish, isn’t quite at its peak.